-Joe Burrow carted off the field with left leg injury
+Report: Joe Burrow carted off the field due to torn ACL

 Thanks for all the love.
 Can’t get rid of me that easy.
 See ya next year?— Joey Burrow (@JoeyB) November 22, 2020

+#Bengals QB Joe Burrow suffered a torn ACL based on the initial diagnosis, source said.
+There may be additional damage.
+Burrow signaled it with his tweet, but the MRI confirming the injury would end his stellar rookie season.— Ian Rapoport (@RapSheet) November 22, 2020

-Burrow had thrown for 2,485 yards and 12 touchdowns on the season.
+Burrow had thrown for 2,485 yards and 12 touchdowns this season.

 More News